 Students at St Anne’s participate in numerous sports and other activities, including the musical, literary and artistic side of College life.

-St Anne's has a strong tradition in music with excellent practice facilities.
-Practical music is a strength at St Anne’s, and the unique Camerata and Beyond the Dots recital series, when combined with open bursary competitions, a composition competition, and a vibrant Music Society (Ensemble ANNIE and STACapella therein), provides plenty of opportunities for participation.
+St Anne's has a strong tradition in music with many opportunities for ensembles and societies.
+Practical music is a strength at St Anne’s, and the unique Camerata and Beyond the Dots recital series, when combined with open bursary competitions, a composition competition, and a vibrant Music Society (SACO, BoomSoc and STACapella), provides plenty of opportunities for participation.

 Practice facilities are located in the basement of 50 Woodstock Road, and both the Mary Ogilvie Lecture Theatre, and Tsuzuki Lecture Theatre, are equipped for performances.
-Find out more about facilities available and how to book them.
+Find out more about facilities available and how to book.

 There is a music bursary scheme, open to both music and non-music students and intended to help pay for professional tuition.